d-w00d/qb-k9-1/README.md

 ## Credits:

 - Hashisx - Original creator of hashx_k9 - https://github.com/hashisx/hashx_k9/
 - FjamZoo - Maintaining and Forking to qb-k9 - https://github.com/FjamZoo/qb-k9/
 - Jimathy666 - Inspiration from jim-mechanic for Dog House Prop - https://jimathy666.tebex.io/
 - martinct - German Shepherd Ped Model on LCPDFR - https://www.lcpdfr.com/downloads/gta5mods/character/19996-german-shepherd-malinois-k9-dog/

 ### How To Use:

-Purchase a dog from the location specified in the Config, use Z to follow or attack (Must be pointing a weapon to attack).
+* Request a dog from the doghouses specified in the config

+* Press Z to follow or attack (Must be pointing a weapon to attack).

-Press K to show K9 Commands (Both of these are now keymaps so its a on user basis)
+* Press K to show K9 Commands (Both of these are now keymaps so its a on user basis)

 ### How To Install The K-9 Ped